Attitude Synchronization on SO(3) for Heterogeneous Multi-Agent Systems Using Vector Measurements: Problem Statement

-Consider $N$-agent system governed by the following rigid-body rotational dynamics: { }where $R_i \in SO(3)$ represents the orientation of the body-attached frame of agent $i$ with respect to the inertial frame, $\omega_i\in \mathbb{R}^3$ is the body-frame angular velocity of agent $i$, and $\tau_i \in \mathbb{R}^3$ is the control torque that will be designated later.
+where $R_i \in SO(3)$ represents the orientation of the body-attached frame of agent $i$ with respect to the inertial frame, $\omega_i\in \mathbb{R}^3$ is the body-frame angular velocity of agent $i$, and $\tau_i \in \mathbb{R}^3$ is the control torque to be designed.
 The matrix $J_i \in \mathbb{R}^{3 \times 3}$ is a constant and known inertia matrix of agent $i$.
-In this work, it is assumed that all agents are equipped with identical inertial sensors that measure the same set of inertial (unit-length) vectors on each agent's body-mounted frame, where at least two of these inertial vectors are non-collinear.
-It is also assumed that the agents are equipped with rate gyros that provide their angular velocities.
-The measurements of the inertial unit-length vectors in the body-attached frame of agent \(i\) are expressed as:
+All agents are assumed to be equipped with identical inertial sensors that measure the same set of inertial unit vectors expressed in their respective body-attached frames, with at least two of these vectors being non-collinear.
+In addition, each agent is equipped with rate gyros providing body-frame measurements of its angular velocity.
+The measurements of the inertial vectors available to agent $i$ are given by

+where $a_\ell \in \mathbb{S}^2$, $\ell = 1,2,\ldots,n$, with $n \geq 2$, represents the inertial unit vectors in the inertial frame, which are assumed to be unknown.
+The agents exchange their measurements with neighboring agents according to an undirected and acyclic communication graph $\mathcal{G}$.

+Based on the above model and sensing assumptions, we first consider the following leaderless attitude synchronization problems.

-{ }where $a_l \in \mathbb{S}^2$ for $l = 1, 2, \ldots, n$, with $n \geq 2$ denoting the total number of inertial vectors.
-We assume that each agent shares its measurements \eqref{vector_measurement} with its neighbors through communication, following an undirected and acyclic graph $\mathcal{G}$.
-Building on these preliminaries, we now formally define the problems addressed in this paper. \begin{pb}[Kinematics] Consider a network of $N$ agents rotating according to the rigid-body rotational kinematics given in \eqref{R_dynamics_i}.
-For each $i \in \mathcal{V}$, design a distributed feedback control law $\omega_i$ such that, for almost any initial conditions, the orientations of all agents are synchronized to a common constant orientation. \end{pb}
+\begin{pb}[Kinematics] Consider a network of $N$ agents evolving according to the rotational kinematics \eqref{R_dynamics_i}.
+Design a distributed feedback control law $\omega_i$ such that, for almost any initial conditions, the orientations of all agents synchronize to a common constant orientation. \end{pb}

-\begin{pb}[Dynamics] Consider a network of $N$ agents rotating according to the rigid-body rotational dynamics given in \eqref{R_dynamics_i}-\eqref{w_dynamics_i}.
-For each $i \in \mathcal{V}$, design a distributed feedback control torque $\tau_i$ such that, for almost any initial conditions, the orientations of all agents are synchronized to a common orientation. \end{pb}
+\begin{pb}[Dynamics] Consider a network of $N$ agents evolving according to the rotational dynamics \eqref{R_dynamics_i}-\eqref{w_dynamics_i}.
+Design a distributed feedback control torque $\tau_i$ such that, for almost any initial conditions, the orientations of all agents synchronize to a common orientation. \end{pb}

+In addition to the leaderless case, we address the problem of attitude synchronization to a constant orientation specified by the designer using reference vectors.
+In this scenario, we assume that, in addition to the measurements in \eqref{vector_measurement}, reference unit-vector measurements are available only to a single agent, referred to as the leader.
+Without loss of generality, we index this agent as agent~$1$.
+The reference unit-vector measurements available to the leader are expressed as

+where $R_r \in SO(3)$ represents the desired constant orientation.
+The corresponding leader–follower synchronization problems are formulated as follows.